Summary of Speed Indicator Device (SID) and Community Speed Watch (CSW) Activity

 Community Speed Watch (CSW) Update

-We continue to try and cover as much of the community as possible.
-As you can see, we have been unable to run sessions in some sites.
-If you would like to volunteer to become part of the Community Speed Watch team, and help us in our efforts to improve road safety in the parish, please don’t hesitate to call Adrian Turnbull on 07747 620210 or email me at turnbull_adrian@hotmail.com .
+We try and make sure we cover as much of the community as possible.
+As you can see, we have been unable to run CSW sessions in some sites and the number of sessions at other locations has fallen due to a lack of volunteers.
+If you would like to become part of the Community Speed Watch team and help us in our efforts to improve road safety in the parish, please don’t hesitate to call Adrian Turnbull on 07747 620210 or email me at [email protected] .

 Thank You!